Azure VNet Route Selection

 Click on the Network Interface name to proceed to the next step, red rectangle #2 in Figure 8.

-Once the Network interfaces window opens, click on the Effective routes menu, as shown in Figure 9.
+Once the Network interfaces window opens, click on Effective routes menu, as shown in Figure 9.
 The routing table has a route to 10.1.0.0/16 with the next hop type of VNet peering.

 Routes and route tables

 When you create a subnet, it has a default implicit route table associated with it.
-The Azure portal will not display such tables, and an administrator cannot add custom routes into them.
+Azure portal will not display such tables, and an administrator cannot add custom routes into them.
 The default route tables contain only system routes, which are automatically added by Azure.

-Figure 10 shows a conceptual diagram of relationships between subnets and route tables.
+To display routes, use the Effective routes tab of a network adapter, as described in the previous section and shown in Figure 9.
+The system routes have Default as their source.
+Figure 10 shows conceptual diagram of relationships between subnets and route tables.
 Each subnet can have one route table associated with it.
 A route table, however, can be associated with multiple subnets at the same time.

 (Mandatory) Default System Routes